 Every program site is unique with different needs, and a member of that community is best equipped to understand those needs.
 We believe this model fosters a greater sense of camaraderie and trust.
 So, if you are a teacher looking to start an afterschool physical activity program for your students, a parent trying to get the kids in your neighborhood moving, or a member of a community organization looking for new sports-based youth programming, our site-based Kilometer Kids program is for you!

-Our 11 week, gamed-based running curriculum consisting of 22 daily lesson plans that include weekly themes and discussion questions, fun games, daily runs and resources for further learning
+- Our 10-week, gamed-based running curriculum consisting of daily lesson plans that include weekly themes and discussion questions, fun games, daily runs and resources for further learning

 Do you want to register your child for in-person Kilometer Kids but are not able to start a site in your school or community?
 Or are you looking to enroll your child in an afterschool program where they can meet new people?
 We've got a solution for you!
 Introducing Atlanta Track Club Community Kilometer Kids.
 We are excited to announce that Atlanta Track Club will be running two Kilometer Kids site-based programs at Brook Run Park and at Piedmont Park.
-For safety purposes, enrollment will be limited at both locations and COVID mitigation procedures will be in place including the wearing of masks unless actively exercising.
 Like all other Kilometer Kids sites, participation is free, but while school specific sites are restricted to those who attend that school, these teams are open to anyone!